 Ready to Finish Homeschooling High School With Clarity and Confidence?

-You’ve made it this far.
+You’ve made it this far — you’ve been figuring out how to unschool high school and prepare for college, mostly on your own.
 You’ve done something most people wouldn’t dare try.
 But maybe you’re wondering if what you’ve built is enough — whether your teen will be ready for college, for work, for life.
 Whether the transcript will hold up.
 Whether you’ve covered what matters.

 That little voice?
 The one that gets louder the closer graduation gets?